 Students with resident status are assessed in-state instructional fees, which are subsidized by funds from the State of Oregon's Higher Education budget.
 Non-resident students are assessed a higher level of instructional fees that more closely approximates the actual cost of instruction.
 This guide is designed to help students understand the classification criteria and the process by which residency classification is determined.

 Complete the Residence Information Affidavit to apply for Oregon resident status for tuition purposes.
 Printed versions of all documents are available from the Office of the Registrar in Neuberger Hall.

 Who is considered a resident?

 Residency is determined in the evaluation of location of domicile, financial dependence or independence, primary purpose for living in Oregon, type and source of financial resources as well as other indicators.
-The primary determinant for residency is intent.
-That is, if you have moved to Oregon primarily for the purpose of obtaining an education, residency status is not granted regardless of the elapsed time since moving to Oregon.

 You may be considered an Oregon resident if:

 - You moved to Oregon for reasons other than to attend school - and - you have lived in Oregon for at least 12 months before the first day of the term in which resident status is sought at Portland State - and - you are financially independent.

 - You are a member of the armed services assigned to duty and living in Oregon.

 - You are a member of a Native American tribe which had traditional and customary tribal boundaries that included parts of the State of Oregon or which had ceded or reserved lands within the State of Oregon.